 A law student who has completed one year of legal studies with satisfactory scholarship in a law school accredited by the American Bar Association is eligible to be considered for transfer to the University of Arkansas School of Law.

-A maximum of 30 credits may be accepted for transfer.
-Credit only (not grades) are transferable.
-Credits will not be accepted for any course or other work in which a grade below 2.00 (on a 4.00 scale) or equivalent was given at the other law school.
+The amount of transfer credit to be granted will depend on the quality of performance and the relation of completed courses to this school’s program.
+A maximum of 30 credits may be accepted for transfer credit.
+Credit or units only (not grades) are transferable.
+Credits will not be accepted for any course or other work in which a grade below 2.0 or equivalent is given at another law school.

 Failure to disclose attendance at another college or law school or expulsion or suspension is sufficient grounds to require withdrawal from the School of Law.